SumiSastri/typescript-with-react/README.md

 #### Project goals

-This project is one in a series of tutorials following documentation.
-In this project, I explore the documentation of TypeScript with JavaScript, React & React-Redux.
+The Ricky-and-Morty Episode Picker app is the key project that applies the knowledge of TypeScript with React, React-Hooks & React-Redux

+The project as a whole follows the TypeScript documentation along with a set of Udemy & Linked-in learning tutorials with their excercises.

-#### Folder structure
+#### Certifications

-There are 3 folders in this project - each section adds a level of complexity to the learning process.
-Each folder has its own readme to document what I have learnt.
-It simplifies the documentation I have read, research from blogs and following some tutorials for specific areas that I found difficult to understand.
-It serves as a place I can go to for quick reference to code snippets.
+Key folders for code base

 1. [TypeScript Fundamentals - with vanilla JS](https://github.com/SumiSastri/Typescript-with-React/tree/master/node-ts)

-Pure tutorial with code snippet examples
+Pure tutorial with code snippet examples in the node-ts folder

 2. [TypeScript and React-Hooks](https://github.com/SumiSastri/Typescript-with-React/tree/master/to-do-list-ts)

-A to-do-list application
+A to-do-list application - Richard Oliver Bray Udemy in the to-do-list-ts folder

 3. [TypeScript and React-Redux](https://github.com/SumiSastri/Typescript-with-React/tree/master/react-redux-ts)

-An API call to the Rick & Morty show, using the Reach Router and creating a favorites episode page.
+Ricky-and-Morty Episode Pikcer using the Reach Router  - Richard Oliver Bray Udemy in the react-redux-ts folder

 #### Project access

 **Install dependencies**

-npm install
+npm install -y

 **Run React apps**

-npm run start
+npm run start - check read-me docs for each folder for dependencies

 **Run logs with vanilla JS files**